December 11 – 12, 2025

 Prof. LIM is currently a Professor at the Department of Nano Engineering and SKKU Advanced Institute of Nanotechnology in Sungkyunkwan University (SKKU), Suwon, Korea.
 His research field of interest is Immuno-Bio-Engineering for Cancer Immunotherapy and Infectious Disease.
 He is developing designer biopharmaceuticals for cancer immunotherapy and vaccine adjuvants for infectious disease.

-After he received his Ph.D. degree at the Department of Chemical and Biomolecular Engineering in the Korea Advanced Institute of Science and Technology (KAIST) in 2002, he joined John V. Franginoni’s laboratory at Harvard Medical School as a postdoctoral research fellow.
+After he received his Ph.D. degree at the Department of Chemical and Biomolecular Engineering in the Korea Advanced Institute of Science and Technology (KAIST) in 2002, he joined John V. Frangioni’s laboratory at Harvard Medical School as a postdoctoral research fellow.
 He also worked about 5 years at the two Korea government-supported research institutes (ETRI and KRIBB) as an alternative military service.
 He started professorship at Chungnam National University in 2009 and moved to Sungkyunkwan University in 2014.

 He received the B.S. degree from the department of the Chemical Engineering at the Sogang University, Korea in 1996.
 He then received the M.S. degree from the department of Chemical and Biomolecular Engineering at the Korea Advanced Institute of Science and Technology (KAIST) in 1998 and Ph.D. at KAIST in 2002.